 - Inability to locate empties to meet outbound load schedules

 - Inefficient yard trailer management requiring higher spotter and shuttle spend

-- Truck driver detention
+- Truck driver detention (waiting time)

 One common theme with these problems is the ability to properly manage the yard at shipping and manufacturing facilities.
 This however, takes manpower and extra time that many companies cannot spend without decreasing ongoing production.
 So how do you maintain customer satisfaction levels and decrease service failures without dangerously thinning your labor pool?